How Much It Costs to Get a Green Card by Consular Processing

 After the initial petition is approved, the next step is for your file to be transferred to the National Visa Center (NVC).
 If you’re applying for an “immigrant visa,” the NVC will send you an immigrant visa application fee invoice, and, if you are required to submit an affidavit of support that will be processed in the U.S., a fee invoice for that too.

-As of September 2015, the immigrant visa application fee was $325 for family-based applicants, $345 for employment-based applicants, and $330 for diversity visa applicants.
+As of early 2016, the immigrant visa application fee was $325 for family-based applicants, $345 for employment-based applicants, and $330 for diversity visa applicants.
 The affidavit of support processing fee was $120.
 (See the State Department’s “I-864 Affidavit of Support (FAQs)” page for information on who has to pay this fee.)

 See the “Fees for Visa Services” page of the State Department’s website for the current fees.